tmtsoftware/csw/docs/src/main/framework/deploying-components.md

 @@@ note

-It is not necessary to have name of the application as ContainerCmdApp/JContainerCmdApp, user can choose any name.
+It is not necessary to have name of the application as ContainerCmdApp/JContainerCmdApp; the user can choose any name.

 @@@